 1. What is the impact area across app?

 2. What happens when a dependent field is marked as mandatory?

 If the dependent field is marked mandatory, the mandatory check will be made only when the dependent field is shown on the form based on the controlling field value.

 For example, let us assume that a controlling field has two choices “Won” and “Lost” where the choice “Lost” is connected to the dependent fields “Reason for loss”, marking the field “Lost” mandatory would make the field “Reason for loss” mandatory.
 However, if the user chooses “Won”, then the field mandate will not be applied.

-3. What happens when an account is downgraded to blossom or sprout?
+3. What happens when an account is downgraded to Free or Growth plans?

-Field dependency is not available for the Sprout and Blossom plans.
-So whenever an account is downgraded to Blossom or Sprout, the field dependencies are automatically deactivated.
+Field dependency is not available for the Free and Growth plans.
+So whenever an account is downgraded to Free or Growth, the field dependencies are automatically deactivated.
 However, the created dependencies will not be deleted and will be a part of the account.
 Once the user accounts are upgraded back to higher plans, the field dependencies can be reactivated by the user.